 Related Assault and Domestic Violence Charges

-In addition to the assault on a female, in issues of domestic violence, additional criminal charges may be applicable to the alleged victim’s accusations.
-This includes:
+In addition to the assault on a female, in issues of domestic violence, additional criminal charges may apply to the alleged victim’s accusations.

-- Protective order violation in which the accused broke the terms of a restraining order and can be punished with a Class A1 misdemeanor.
+- Restraining Order Violations: Protective order violation in which the accused broke the terms of a restraining order can be punished with a Class A1 misdemeanor.

-- Criminal threats, also called communicating threats, refer to threatening, either verbally, in writing, or through another means, to cause physical harm or property damage to the alleged victim.
+- Criminal Threats: Also called communicating threats, criminal threats refer to threatening, either verbally, in writing, or through another means, to cause physical harm or property damage to the alleged victim.
 This is punishable as a Class 1 misdemeanor.

-- Attempted assault with a deadly weapon refers to the threat that causes credible fear in another person of immediate physical harm.
+- Attempted Assault with a Deadly Weapon: The attempted assault with a deadly weapon refers to the threat that causes credible fear in another person of immediate physical harm.

-If the criminal offense is more serious, the following penalties may occur:
+If the criminal offense is more serious, the following jail sentence penalties may occur:

 - Class H felony carries a maximum penalty of 39 months.